Concerns have been raised about whether Special Guardianship Order 's are being made in the best interests of both children and their carers.

 A report commissioned by the Nuffield Family Justice Observatory said that relatives are often best placed to provide a secure, loving home for children who, for a variety of reasons, are unable to be cared for by their parents.

-"When Special Guardianship Orders are made in such circumstances, there is a higher risk that a child’s placement will break down," the report adds.
+"When a Special Guardianship Order is made in such circumstances, there is a higher risk that a child’s placement will break down," the report adds.

 A Special Guardianship Order gives one or more individuals, usually family members, parental responsibility for a child who cannot live with their birth parents.
-An SGO enables the person who holds the Order to exercise that responsibility ‘to the exclusion of all others’, but the basic legal link between the child and their birth parents is preserved.
+An special guardianship order enables the person who holds the Order to exercise that responsibility ‘to the exclusion of all others’, but the basic legal link between the child and their birth parents is preserved.

 The use of SGOs is increasing with more than 21,000 children having been placed with special guardians since 2010.

 However, the use of SGOs in situations where a child does not have a pre-existing relationship with the prospective guardians, and where these guardians identify themselves after care proceedings have already started, has raised questions about the lack of time, resources and evidence for local authorities and the courts to ensure the Order being made is clearly in the best long-term interests of the child, the report warns.

 In July 2018, the former President of the Family Division invited the Family Justice Council to draft authoritative guidance to assist courts in making SGOs and specifically to address the issues raised in the Court of Appeal judgment in the case of Re P-S.